|Position:||Assistant Coach - Defensive Line|

 In his first full-time job at the FBS level, Dawson coached the Akron linebackers for three seasons from 2006 to 2008.
 With the Zips he tutored all-conference linebacker Brion Stokes, who ended his career with 38.5 tackles for loss, the second-most in school history.

 Dawson came to Akron following a six-year stint at New Hampshire from 2000 to 2005.
 He held three different positions with the Wildcats, coaching the linebackers in 2000 and 2002-03, the offensive line in 2001 and serving as defensive coordinator in 2004 and 2005.
 In his two seasons leading the defense, New Hampshire posted a 21-5 record and reached the 2005 FCS quarterfinals, when the Wildcats led the country with 45 takeaways.

 Originally from Pepperell, Mass., Dawson started his coaching career as the defensive line coach in the spring of 1998 for UMass-Lowell before he joined Maine as a defensive assistant for the 1998 season.
-After spending two seasons with the Bears, Dawson moved on to Pittsburgh as a graduate assistant in 1999.
+After spending one season with the Bears, Dawson moved on to Pittsburgh as a graduate assistant in 1999.

-Dawson was a three-year starter at linebacker and defensive end from 1994 to 1996 at UMass-Amherst.
+As a player, Dawson was a three-year starter at linebacker and defensive end from 1995 to 1997 at UMass-Amherst.
 He earned his degree in sports management from UMass-Amherst in 1997.
 He and his wife Jodi have one son, Frankie.

 2018: Nebraska, Assistant Coach (Defensive Line)